upbound/docs/content/upbound-marketplace/packages.md

 upbound-docs/my-repo created
 ```
 Repositories have either `public` or `private` visibility:
-* `public` visibility means that any published versions of your package will have a public listing page in the Marketplace and can be pulled without credentials.
+* `public` visibility means that any published versions of your package have a public listing page in the Marketplace and authorized credentials aren't required to pull.
-* `private` visibility means that any published versions of your package will have a listing page that only you and other collaborators in your organization can see.
-Packages will require authorized credentials to be pulled.
+* `private` visibility means that any published versions of your package have a listing page that only you and other collaborators in your organization can see.
+Packages require authorized credentials to pulled.

 {{< hint "tip" >}}
 All newly created repositories are public by default, and only public repositories can be created for free at this time.